imperva/terraform-provider-incapsula/website/docs/r/bots_configuration.html.markdown

 # incapsula_bots_configuration

 Provides an Incapsula BOT Access Control Configuration resource.
-Each Site has Good and Bad Bots list already configured.
+Each Site has a Good Bots list and a Bad Bots list already configured.
 This resource allows you to customize them.
 <br/>
 <strong>canceled_good_bots</strong> list is used to cancel (uncheck in UI) the default Good Bots.
 <br/>